 Things I Wish I Knew Before My Wedding

 To plan a wedding doesn’t just fall into anyone’s lap.

 Yes, you have attended weddings.
-You imagined you knew enough about flowers and their lifespan; selecting a cake sounded easy as picking a dress and inviting guests to parties.
+You imagined you knew enough about flowers and their lifespan; selecting a cake sounded as easy as picking a dress and inviting guests to parties.
 However, now you are facing reality on a scale you never imagined.

+Things I Wish I Knew Before My Wedding